ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 categories which you would like to classify.
 As output you get for each subject one or several classification volumes (for searchlight analyses) or individual values (e.g. mean cross-validation accuracy in ROIs).
-In a second step be tested easily using your brain image analysis toolbox (e.g. second-level analysis in SPM) or simple statistics (e.g. a one-sample t-test in Matlab).
-For simplicity, we set chance to 0 and set all other values around 0 (i.e. for 2 classes and chance level of 50%, values range from -50 to 50).
+In a second step the statistical significance can be tested easily using your brain image analysis toolbox (e.g. second-level analysis in SPM) or simple statistics (e.g. a one-sample t-test in Matlab).
+For simplicity, we set chance to 0 as a default and set all other values around 0 (i.e. for 2 classes and chance level of 50%, values range from -50 to 50).

 ================
 Compiling libsvm